-Staff recommended rejection of this comment.
-Staff did not believe the language exhibits redundancy.
+The Board voted unanimously to reject this comment.
+The Board does not believe the language exhibits redundancy.
 Subdivision (a) provides the qualifications for the competency examiners; subdivision (b) specifies that the schools must submit the names, credentials, and qualifications, and a certifying letter from the dean that the examiner satisfies the criteria and standards to conduct the competency examination for the faculty to be considered by the Boards; and, subdivision (c) provides that the dean mush submit documentation that the appointed examiners have satisfied the Board's competency examiner training requirements.